Zadar, Croatia cruises

 Another option is to simply take life at a slower pace in the center of Zadar.
 Absorb the centuries of history that surround you as you meander along the city streets, or perhaps along the seafront promenade, stopping at cafés, parks, or magnificent viewpoints.

-Eating and drinking near Zadar.
+Eating and drinking in Zadar

 Zadar, like many of the cities on the scenic Dalmatian Coast, brings opportunities to sample all sorts of Croatian cuisine or international favorites, if you’d prefer.